peak8/conan-cross-compile/README.md

 # Conan Cross-Compile

 A simple project to explore cross-compiling using Conan and Github Actions.
 I am starting with building a 3rd party library and deploying to a personal artifactory account.
 This is kickstarted by examining the project Justin set up for Solstice and improving on it.
 Then I will make a simple hello world app targetting the Verdin iMX8M+ module.
-Here I will have to learn creating s custom recipe.
+Here I will have to learn creating a custom recipe.

 ## Secrets